vidra051/fort2mikro/README.md

-PHP class for converting Fortigate config file to Mikrotik instruction for easy transition from Fortigate to Mikrotik
+PHP class for converting Fortigate config file to Mikrotik instructions for easy transition from Fortigate to Mikrotik

 forti2mikro.php